Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

-In this section, the focus is on the vector linear solvability of networks.
-In Section \ref{IV A}, the notion of a discrete polymatroidal network is defined and it is shown that a network is vector linearly solvable over $\mathbb{F}_q$ if and only if it is discrete polymatroidal with respect to a discrete polymatroid representable over $\mathbb{F}_q.$ In Section \ref{IV B}, an algorithm to construct networks from a class of discrete polymatroids is provided.
-If the discrete polymatroid from which the network is constructed is representable over $\mathbb{F}_q,$ then the constructed network has a vector linear solution over $\mathbb{F}_q.$ The results presented in this section for vector linear solutions are generalized to FNC solutions in Section V.
+In this section, we obtain results on the connection between representable discrete polymatroids and linear FNC.
+In Section \ref{IV A}, the notion of a \textit{$(k_1,k_2,\dotso,k_m;n)$-discrete polymatroidal network} is introduced and it is shown that a linear $(k_1,k_2,\dotso,k_m;n)$-FNC solution exists for a network if and only if the network is $(k_1,k_2,\dotso,k_m;n)$-discrete polymatroidal with respect to a discrete polymatroid representable over $\mathbb{F}_q.$ In Section \ref{IV B}, an algorithm to construct networks from a class of discrete polymatroids is provided.
+If the discrete polymatroid from which the network is constructed is representable over $\mathbb{F}_q,$ then the constructed network admits a linear FNC solution over $\mathbb{F}_q.$